 Carnival Cruise Line

 Poolside burgers are popular on many ships, but leave it to the Fun Ship® folks at Carnival to up the ante with Guy Fieri for next-level combinations.
 Paired with fresh-cut fries, a tasty toppings bar and Carnival’s own beers, the Fieri-curated burgers (including the Pig Patty and a version topped with a huge onion ring) make this a popular joint come lunchtime.
-Plus, Carnival Cruise Line kicks it up another notch on their new ship, Mardi Gras with Emeril Lagasse’s New Orleans-inspired concept, Emeril’s Bistro 1396.
+Plus, Carnival Cruise Line will kick it up another notch on their new ship, Mardi Gras, in 2020, with Emeril Lagasse’s New Orleans-inspired concept, Emeril’s Bistro 1396.

 Norwegian Cruise Line

 All Norwegian Cruise Line ships (over two dozen and counting) feature a multitude of dining options to please any palate, but Food Republic has become a favorite since being introduced on Norwegian Escape in 2015, with several rollouts since.
 The Food Republic menu reflects the cultural and culinary diversity of the planet, with small-plate-style dishes from Asia, the Mediterranean, Europe, Latin America and elsewhere, including chicken teriyaki, duck and pumpkin dumplings, bulgogi pani puri, beetroot murabba croquettes, ahi tuna behi, baklava and more.